UOB One Account to Cut Interest Rate from 7.8% to 6%—Which Savings Accounts Will Earn You More?

 S$3,000

-Unlike the UOB One Account, crediting your income is a compulsory criteria for you to earn bonus interest.
-Then, you need to perform 1 to 3 extra transactions of different categories to earn bonus interest: credit card spending, home loan, insurance, or investment.
+While the UOB One Account mandates you spend on your credit card to earn bonus interest, DBS makes crediting your income a compulsory criteria to earn bonus interest.
+Then, you need to perform 1 to 3 extra transactions in any of the following categories to earn bonus interest:

 Here’s a quick look at the interest you can get with these actions.